koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 ## When did it happen?

 According to several testimonies collected by Syrians for Truth and Justice the first attack happened around 20:40.
-Jamil Jaafar, a member of the medical staff who was in the hospital at the time of the attack, spoke to STJ:
+Jamil Jaafar, a member of the medical staff who was in the National Hospital at the time of the attack, spoke to Syrians for Truth and Justice:

 "At 8:40 p.m. on Sunday, 4 February 2018, while I was at the hospital treating the patients, a Russian warplane raided and injured many patients as well as the medical personnel.
 We immediately evacuated the injured people who were in the emergency department, in the surgery rooms, and in the incubator section.
 Moments later, the warplane targeted the hospital once again with high-explosive rockets, as well as a percussion (concussion) rocket that could penetrate the surgery room.
 The airstrikes concentrated on the emergency department."